Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Playlist configuration options.

-Scope info:

-    **Global**:
+**Scope information**

-        Visible to all users of this bot.
+* Global: Visible to all users of this bot.
 Only editable by bot owner.

-    **Guild**:

-        Visible to all users in this guild.
+* Guild: Visible to all users in this guild.
 Editable by bot owner, guild owner, guild admins, guild mods, DJ role and playlist creator.

-    **User**:

-        Visible to all bot users, if --author is passed.

-        Editable by bot owner and creator.
+* User: Visible to all bot users, if ``--author`` is passed.
+Editable by bot owner and playlist creator.

 .. _audio-command-playlist-append: